GraveofBears/PotionsPlus/docs/README.md

 <p>

->﻿Long ago the great Alchemist Zoe traveled the lands, gathering all the items she could find and testing them in her Alchemy Lab.
+>Long ago the great Alchemist Zoe traveled the lands, gathering all the items she could find and testing them in her Alchemy Lab.
 Her research proved to be successful.
-She found methods to cure those who were near death.. some believed she had the power to bring back those who are beyond death...
+She found methods to cure those who were near death...There were even some who believed she had the power to bring back those who were beyond the grave...

 >Her healing methods were also criticized by many, saying she was dealing with forces of evil and her soul was taken by the elder gods as a curse.
 Zoe hid her findings, she locked herself in a stone tower to keep herself from being hunted by those who found her to be evil.
 Whispers of her teachings and items passed down from generations, you now have the power to follow in the footsteps of the great Alchemist Zoe!